 How Does a Blockchain Work?

-Explain what is in a Blockchain and how it works.
+Explain What is a Blockchain and How it Works?

 Much is often discussed about the benefits of blockchain technology, or how blockchain will revolutionize various outdated industries.
 Conversely, little is often discussed about how a blockchain actually works; primarily from the perspective of the actual software architecture.